DakshG07/now-playing/README.md

 # now-playing

-A simple utility that utilizes WinRT to get the Song Title and artist.
-Also gets current playback features.
+A Windows utility written in Rust to be blazingly fast, simple, and easy to use.
+Gets the current audio playing using WinRT and displays the Song Title and Time.
+Also exposes functions to play and pause music.

 ## Usage

 ```
 Gets information about currently playing media on Windows.